Differences Between Headline and Core Inflation Explained

 up-arrow

-Since core inflation is equal to headline inflation, except for the amount of volatile products, if core inflation increases, it is not necessary for headline inflation to increase.
-It depends on the volatility of products.
-If that increases, then headline inflation will change accordingly.
+Since core inflation is equal to headline inflation, except for the amount of volatile products, if core inflation increases, headline inflation does not need to increase.
+It depends on product volatility.
+If that increases, headline inflation will change accordingly.

 Why does RBI prefer core inflation for their repo rate calculation?